-Application of statistical methods to sociological data.
-Topics include: descriptive and inferential statistics including levels and types of measurement; measures of central tendency and dispersion; normal, t, and chi-square distributions, probability and hypothesis testing, correlation and regression.
-Statistical software applied to sociological and/or other social science data.
+Introduction to the use of descriptive and inferential statistics in the analysis of sociological data, including: levels and types of measurement, measures of central tendency and variability, distributions, probability, estimation, hypothesis testing, correlation, and regression.
+Social science statistical software will be explored as an aid in processing and analyzing sociological data.
 (C-ID SOCI 125) (CSU, UC-with unit limitation)

 SOC 0015S.
-Support for Introduction to Statistics in Sociology Unit: 1
+Support for Introduction to Statistics in Sociology

+Unit: 1